An autoimmune disease is a condition in which your immune system mistakenly attacks your body.

 11. Myasthenia gravis

-Myasthenia gravis affects nerves that help the brain control the muscles.
-When these nerves are impaired, signals can’t direct the muscles to move.
+Myasthenia gravis affects nerve impulses that help the brain control the muscles.
+When the communication from nerves to muscles is impaired, signals can’t direct the muscles to contract.

 The most common symptom is muscle weakness that gets worse with activity and improves with rest.
-Often muscles that control swallowing and facial movements are involved.
+Often muscles that control eye movements, eyelid opening, swallowing, and facial movements are involved.

 13. Pernicious anemia